Hazelwood Act - Please click on link to get information https://www.tvc.texas.gov/education/hazlewood-act/

 This site allows you to explore the service branches of Army, Marine Corps, Navy, Air Force and Coast Guard while finding out about the opportunities and benefits that each has to offer.

 ASVAB stands for “Armed Services Vocational Aptitude Battery”, and is a comprehensive career exploration program.
 The program is intended to be used by 10th, 11th, and 12th grade students and includes a multiple aptitude test battery, an interest inventory, and various career planning skills designed by the Department of Defense to help students across the nation explore the world of work.
 Magnolia High School offers the ASVAB test at no cost each school year.
-Please contact Dr. McCusker to get signed up to take the ASVAB.

 The United States Army is the main ground-force of the U.S. The Army's main function is to protect and defend the United States (and its interests) by way of ground troops, armor (tanks), artillery, attack helicopters, tactical nuclear weapons, etc. The Army is the largest and oldest U.S. Military Service.
 It is supported by two Reserve Forces, the Army Reserves and the Army National Guard, which can be tapped for trained personnel and equipment during times of need.